maelle/simplymaelle/content/post/2017-01-26-morewater.md

 ---
-layout: post
+title: More water, a bit more about saints
-title: 'More water, a bit more about saints'
+slug: content/post/2017-01-26-morewater
-comments: true
+comments: yes
 ---

 I was lucky enough to get some nice and interesting feedback on [my last post](http://www.masalmon.eu/2017/01/24/kervillebourg/).
 One comment was really useful and pretty embarrassing: I had written "see" instead of "sea" in the whole post...
 Thanks Steve Dempsey for the correction!
 I also got some questions which I decided to explore.